arch1t3cht/ass.nvim/README.md

 ## Commands
 ### Editing lines
 The commands `:AssJoin` and `:AssJoinRange` accept a count and a range respectively, and join the described set of subtitle lines into one.
 They are the backend to the modified `J` command defined above - respectively in normal and in visual mode.

+The command `:AssLineSplit` splits the current line at the cursor position, replacing the current line with the left half and the following line with the right half.
+This is useful when during split editing, two consecutive lines on the left are translated to a single joined line on the right.

 ### Showing or playing lines
 For these commands to work, `mpv` needs to be installed, and an "Audio File" or resp.
 "Video File" needs to be given in the subtitle file (i.e. as saved by Aegisub in `[Aegisub Project Garbage]`).